 Suffering a non-payment event—whether it’s your first, the most recent, or the most significant—can feel overwhelming.
-Damage to companies is never solved overnight.
+Damage to companies caused by non-payment of invoices is never solved overnight.
 Restoring optimism and trust is an ongoing challenge.

 Non-payments can actually add up and damage your company on multiple fronts.
 Even ignoring a relatively-small invoice can hurt your bottom line—especially if you depend on receiving a payment in time to pay expenses or if you rely disproportionately on a small number of clients, AKA “concentration risk.”